dspace-group/dsV2Gshark/README.md

 ### Live TLS Decryption
 The plugin processes a TLS master secret disclosure packet after handshake to decode the following V2G session.
-The disclosure message is a UDP packet within the source port range 49152-65535 (see Wireshark protocol settings) containing the ASCII string "CLIENT_RANDOM <32-byte client random> <48-byte master secret>" as payload data.
+The disclosure message is a UDP packet within the source port range 49152-65535 (see Wireshark protocol settings) containing the ASCII string `CLIENT_RANDOM <32-byte client random> <48-byte master secret>` as payload data.
 This disclosure message has to be sent from one of the communication partners in a testing environment.
+For TLS 1.3 decryption you have to provide different secrets: `CLIENT_HANDSHAKE_TRAFFIC_SECRET`, `SERVER_HANDSHAKE_TRAFFIC_SECRET`, `EXPORTER_SECRET`, `CLIENT_TRAFFIC_SECRET_<number>`, `SERVER_TRAFFIC_SECRET_<number>`.
+You can send one UDP packet for each secret or combine the secrets in one UDP packet (separated by line breaks).

 ### Wireshark I/O Graph
 This optional feature updates the Wireshark I/O Graph preferences to display a V2G session.
 The graph can be accessed via 'Statistics' -> 'I/O Graphs' (shortcut: Alt + S + I).